bryce-s/YouTube-Desktop/README.md

 # YouTube-Desktop
-The only MacOS desktop client for YouTube with adblock and session saving.
+Shockingly, the only MacOS desktop client for YouTube with both adblock and session saving.

 dev notes:
 ```